June doesn’t just kick off the summer season. It’s also Adopt a Shelter Cat Month!

 A newborn kitten in an animal shelter is vulnerable to disease.
 If you can’t adopt, consider fostering.

 Adopt!
 Don’t Shop!

-Throughout the month of June, shelters and rescue organizations nationwide will be waiving or discounting cat adoption fees.
+Throughout the month of June, shelters and rescue organizations nationwide may waive or discount cat adoption fees.
 It’s a great time to adopt a cat and also free up some resources at the shelter to help other animals in need.

 Special needs cats, seniors, and “less adoptable” cats all need forever homes, too.
 Make a trip to your local shelter and meet them.
 You might be surprised and find the perfect feline for you and your home!

 If you can’t take on a cat, please consider donating to your local shelter, rescue group, or other organization so they can buy much-needed food or supplies.
 Some shelters even accept furniture or used vehicles as tax-deductible donations.
 Find a shelter near you and see how you can help.

 And if you decide you’re ready to adopt, check out our adoption page that lists animals looking for forever homes by zip code.